CumulusNetworks/docs/content/version/cumulus-linux-37/Installation-Management/Upgrading-Cumulus-Linux.md

 {{%notice info%}}

 In Cumulus Linux 3.7.12, the default password for the cumulus user account has changed to `cumulus`.
 The first time you log into Cumulus Linux, you are **required** to change this default password.
-Be sure to update any automation scripts, before you upgrade to Cumulus Linux 3.7.12.
+Be sure to update any automation scripts before you upgrade to Cumulus Linux 3.7.12.

 {{%/notice%}}